 Guest blogger Travis Barnes – Fighting Forgiveness

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about forgiveness.
+He recently wrote this article about forgiveness.

 Kevin Bartlett is a legend of the Richmond Football Club.
 He played for the Tigers between 1965-1983 winning 5 premierships in a 403 game career.
 He dominated the 1980 grand final kicking seven goals and winning the Norm Smith Medal.
 Following his decorated playing career he was appointed Richmond coach in 1988.